Frontiers to the learning of nonparametric hidden Markov models: Introduction

 One additional novelty relative to other HMM papers in the nonparametric setting is that we use a wavelet block thresholding estimator.
-This allows us to adapt to the smoothnesses $s_0$ and $s_1$ without needing to use Lepskii's method, and so in principle at least is more computationally feasible.
-One could also achieve adaptive rates using updated versions of previous, Lepskii's method based, estimators, from \cite{MR3862446}.
+This allows us to adapt to the smoothnesses $s_0$ and $s_1$ without needing to use Lepski's method, and is thus, at least in principle, more computationally feasible.